andreasweishaupt/AdlerDevelopmentEnvironment/moodle/README.md

 - It is not possible to restore a backup from a MariaDB database to a Postgresql database with the provided restore script.

 When switching to Postgresql, you have to modify the config.php file in the moodle folder (see the example below).
-You also have to delete the content of the moodledata folder (backup it before).
+You also have to delete the content of the moodledata folder (back it up before).
-You probably also have to install additional system dependencies in the WSL instance: `php-pgsql`.
 Restart the apache server after installing the dependencies: `sudo systemctl restart apache2`.
 ```php
 $CFG->dbtype    = 'pgsql';